sethidc/RetroType/README.md

 7.  **Game End**: After typing all 3 words, your results (Time, WPM, Accuracy) will be displayed.
 8.  **Restart**: Click the "RESTART" button to play again with new words.

+## 🎯 Accuracy Calculation (How It Works)

+Accuracy in the game is calculated using the following formula: accuracy = (number of correctly typed letters / total letters attempted) × 100

+### 🔍 What this means:
+- **Correctly typed letters**: The number of characters typed by the user that match the corresponding letters in the target word.
+- **Total letters attempted**: The total number of characters the user typed (including incorrect ones).
+- The result is rounded to the nearest whole number and displayed as a percentage.

+### ✅ Example:
+If the target word is:
+banana

+And the user types:
+banena

+Then 5 out of the 6 letters match the target word. accuracy = (5 / 6) × 100 = 83.33% → 83%

+This encourages both speed and precision in typing practice.

 ## 🖥️ Responsive Design

 The game is designed with a mobile-first approach, mimicking the portrait orientation of a classic phone.
 It will scale to fit various screen sizes but is best experienced in a view that maintains the aspect ratio of a phone screen.
 Zooming is disabled for a more app-like feel.